Mindful-AI-Assistants/Project-Startup-Mindful-Emotional-AI-Scalable-Ethical-InferenceOps/README.md

 <br>

-- July 12, 2024: Official publication of the AI Act.
+[-]() July 12, 2024: Official publication of the AI Act.

-- August 1, 2024: Entry into force of the AI Act.
+[-]() August 1, 2024: Entry into force of the AI Act.

-- February 2, 2025: Prohibition of the use of emotional recognition systems in workplaces and schools.
+[-]()February 2, 2025: Prohibition of the use of emotional recognition systems in workplaces and schools.

-- August 2, 2026: Specific rules for high-risk systems come into force.
+[-]()August 2, 2026: Specific rules for high-risk systems come into force.

 <br>